richafnu/Viva/Viva/glint/start/recommended-rollout-plan.md

 ***

-### Email template 6 - New survey introduction to all senior leaders and managers
+### Email template 6 - Introduce new survey introduction to all leaders and managers

 >**To**: All managers
 >**From**: [First and Last Name], [Title]